Somewhere Out There (An American Tail song): Awards

 At the 30th Grammy Awards, the song won two awards, one for Song of the Year and the other for Best Song Written Specifically for a Motion Picture or Television.
 It also garnered Ronstadt and Ingram a Grammy nomination for Best Pop Performance by a Duo or Group with Vocal.

 It earned nominations for Best Original Song at the 44th Golden Globe Awards and the 59th Academy Awards, but lost both to "Take My Breath Away" from Top Gun.
-At the Academy Awards ceremony, Natalie Cole performed the song live with Ingram.
+At the Academy Awards ceremony, Natalie Cole performed the song live with Ingram standing in for Ronstadt.